-Bestselling American novelist Nicole Krauss will join the John Adams Institute to discuss her new novel Forest Dark, translated as Donker Woud by Ambo Anthos.
-The New York Times describes Krauss as “one of America’s most important novelists”, and is best known for her novel The History of Love.
+Bestselling American novelist Nicole Krauss joined the John Adams Institute to discuss her new novel Forest Dark, translated as Donker Woud by Ambo Anthos.
+The New York Times described Krauss as “one of America’s most important novelists”, and is best known for her novel The History of Love.

 Forest Dark is a story about the personal transformation of two dissimilar characters, an older lawyer and a young novelist, whose paths lead them to the same Israeli desert.
 Krauss embraces the beauty of personal histories in her work, focusing on elements of memory, intimacy and metamorphosis.